 - Simply setting your lens to ‘infinity’ usually won’t work…many lenses don’t have a hard stop on their focus ring at infinity…if you go a bit too far the stars will be unfocused.

 - Focus manually on the moon, a distant streetlight…or particularly bright star.
-Take a shot, then review it at full magnification to see if your focus is crisp (use a loupe if you have one available).
+Take a shot, then review it at full magnification to see if your focus is crisp.
 Then lock your focus (if your camera has that ability) or use tape.

 - Camera Orientation (portrait or landscape) simply depends on what the Aurora looks like the night you are photographing.
 Most of my shots are taken in portrait orientation, but within a few minutes, the Borealis can shift and you might find that a landscape perspective would be the better choice.
 Be prepared to shift your camera between both orientations (another benefit of an L-Bracket).